xt0fer/reveal-slides/md/intro-to-oop.md

 -

 #Packages
-A namespace is a declarative region that provides a scope to the identifiers (the names of types, functions, variables, etc) inside it.
+* A **namespace** is a declarative region that provides a scope to the identifiers (the names of types, functions, variables, etc) inside it.
 Namespaces are used to organize code into logical groups and to prevent name collisions that can occur especially when your code base includes multiple libraries.

 -

+###Packages

-What happens when you have two classes called Superman?
+* What happens when you have two classes called Superman?
 How do you tell the compiler which Superman you want used when creating new objects?
 You do that by calling the Package that the class Superman you desire lives in.

 ```
 import dc.action.comics.Superman;